Something in you knows.

 -

-I practice a type of counseling based on depth, insight, and relationship.* This means that we go deeper into the problems that are bringing you here and view your life in a holistic, connected way.
+I practice a type of counseling based on depth, insight, and relationship, often called ‘psychodynamic’ or relational therapy.* This means that we go deeper into the problems that are bringing you here and view your life in a holistic, connected way.
 We are not fully transparent to ourselves, so we pay attention to conscious and unconscious parts of your experience.
 We do all of this work within a safe and trusted relationship that helps improve your relationships outside of counseling.

 You’ll be able to address symptoms (anxiety, depression, etc.) while paying attention to the background thoughts and feelings that exist behind these symptoms.
 Together we’ll make sense of your experiences, which will result in greater self-esteem, connection, and fulfillment.